-Demonstrated understanding and proposed approach to provide the Scope of Work identified in this RFP.
-(40 possible points)

-Successful experience and capabilities of the proposer providing the same or substantially similar services.
-(30 possible points)

-Experience, Qualifications and Demonstrated Knowledge of key personnel.
-(25 possible points)

-One-Stop Partner Endorsements/General References.
-(5 possible points)

-Evaluation of Proposals
+K. Evaluation of Proposals

-Only proposals that are seen as responsive, from proposers deemed responsible, will be evaluated against the RFP evaluation criteria and be eligible for an award.
+Only proposals that are responsive, from proposers deemed responsible, will be evaluated against the RFP evaluation criteria and be eligible for an award.

-A Proposal Review Team will be selected.
+A Proposal Review Panel Team will be selected.
 This team will review and score proposals according to the established evaluation criteria.
-The team will then report the outcome to the CRWDB Executive Director.
-The Executive Director will present the outcome to the Board’s Executive Committee for review/recommendations to proceed.
-Based on the Executive Committee’s recommendation(s), CRWDB staff may select up to the top two (2) ranked proposers to engage in further discussions/negotiations.
+The Review Panel Team may select up to the top three (3) ranked proposers to engage in further discussions/negotiations.
 Based on the outcome of these discussions/negotiations, a recommendation for a provider will be presented to the Crater Region CEO Consortium for final approval.

-Should CRWDB determine that only one (1) Proposer is fully qualified or that one (1) Proposer is clearly more highly qualified than others, a contract may be negotiated and subsequently awarded to that Proposer, if CRWDB finds in its sole discretion that such a selection is in the best interests of the LWDA 15.
+Should the Review Panel Team determine that only one (1) Proposer is fully qualified or that one (1) Proposer is clearly more highly qualified than others, a contract may be negotiated and subsequently awarded to that Proposer, if the Review Panel Team finds in its sole discretion that such a selection is in the best interests of the LWDA 15.

-Proposal Reconsideration Process
+L. Proposal Rejections/Appeal Process

-Please see Attachment E.
+See Attachment E.

-SECTION 2 SCOPE OF WORK
+SECTION 2: SCOPE OF WORK

-Background
+A. Background

 The One-Stop Operator will work in cooperation with all One-Stop Partner Organizations and service providers in order to provide for the day-to-day coordination of services delivered through the One-Stop System within LWDA 15.
 The One-Stop Operator will be responsible for managing/assisting with the management of coordinated access to all required customer services as required of/desired by Crater Region’s fully integrated, partner led, One-Stop System.